Yuki2718/adblock/README.md

 <details>
 <summary><strong>adguard</strong></summary>

-<strong>Do NOT check the "Trusted" box if you subscribe these!</strong>
+<strong>Do NOT check the "Trusted" box if you subscribe Social media Plus and/or Tracking Protection Plus!</strong>
 Because not needed.
 Trusted filters can inject javascript into pages and thus can potentially be risky.
 Of course I'm not going to do anything nasty with any of my filters, but imagine what if my Github account was hacked.
 I'd like to encourage a basic security practice.

 ### AdGuard Social media Plus